Yellow fever is a disease caused by a virus that is mainly found in tropical areas of Africa, Central and South America.

 Vaccination is recommended for all travellers going to areas where yellow fever is present.
-The vaccine is very effective and provides life-long prevention and a booster dose is not needed.
 The vaccine provides effective immunity within 10 days of being vaccinated.
 The use of a booster dose is generally not necessary, except for certain groups at increased-risk.

 People who receive this vaccine do not usually experience any side effects.
-In rare cases however, individuals who are vaccinated experience weakness, stomach discomfort and headache.
+However, individuals who are vaccinated can experience weakness, discomfort and headache.

 Many nations require yellow fever vaccination as a measure to prevent the introduction of the disease in their country.